birddograbbit/DecisionTree/scripts/transformer-decisiontree-integration.md

 ## Conclusion

 The transformer-decision tree integration has progressed significantly beyond the initial plan.
 Phase 1 is fully complete, and Phase 2 is 95% complete with most production features already implemented.
-The system is nearly ready for production deployment, with only comprehensive testing and documentation remaining as key tasks.
-The implementation includes advanced features like GPU optimization, online learning, and production monitoring that were originally planned for later phases.
+The system is nearly ready for production deployment, with comprehensive testing and documentation as the primary remaining tasks.
+The detailed task breakdown above provides a clear roadmap for completing the integration and ensuring production readiness.